-- If service will be interrupted 24 hours or less, keep both doors closed.
-This helps food stay frozen. - 2.
-If service will be interrupted longer than 24 hours: - (a) Remove all frozen food and store in a frozen food locker.
+- If service is to be interrupted 24 hours or less, keep both doors closed.
+This will help foods stay frozen. - 2.
+If service is to be interrupted longer than 24 hours: - (a) Remove all frozen food and store in a frozen food locker.